KTH/devops-course/contributions/course-automation/badal-johennin/README.md

 - Only checks for student READMEs in the folder `contributions`

 ## Installation
 This tool was specifically tailored for the course DevOps DD2482 at KTH and the respective repository.
 Which means that it only works for that specific folder structure and naming.
+By accepting this PR in to the repo it will automatically be enabled.

+If this tool is to be reused in other years of DD2482 respecifying the path to the dpd.py file is required.
+If any tasks are added or changed this can be added in the dpd.py file.

 ## Examples
 Here is a example output of a submission that was similar to another and therefore failed.
 By simply pressing the details which is highlighted in the picture below it will display all necessary information.